 Woodpeckers, owls, kestrels, flycatchers and chickadees and eighty other species of North American birds nest in dead or deteriorating trees called "snags".
 Leave some dead trees standing if they do not pose a threat to your home.

 The same plants that beautify your yard can provide food, and cover for many birds and mammals.
-Eastern red cedar, American beech, Eastern Hemlock, Shadblow, high and low-bush blueberry, Arrowwood and many species of oak are of great value to wildlife.
+Eastern red cedar, American beech, Eastern Hemlock, Shadblow, high and low-bush blueberry, Arrowwood, river birch and many species of oak are of great value to wildlife.